 The Census is the largest single statistical exercise undertaken by government and remains the most important source of information on the size and nature of the population.
 For many years, the Census has been relied upon to underpin national and local decision making.
 The Census is widely acknowledged as playing a fundamental and unique role in the provision of comprehensive and robust population statistics.

-Further information on this programme is available from the ONS website.
+Further information on the 2021 Census is available on the ONS 2021 Census website.

 The following links are to public information films from 1971 and 1981:

 The documents we publish on this page are either legally required to be made available for inspection, for information and analysis purposes or may have been supplied by the public and so in some cases may not be fully accessible.
 If, for any reason, you cannot access the documents and need an alternative format, please email firstname.lastname@example.org.

 - 2011 Census Summary for County Durham (PDF; 1Mb)

 - 2011 Census Reports

 - Veteran estimates by LA and CCG (2011 Census: population, gender, age, general health, disability, tenure, landlord status, qualifications, economic activity and occupation)